 To obtain citizenship by investment in Grenada as a single applicant, you must make a minimum contribution of US$150,000 to the country’s National Transformation Fund.
 The process takes around 90 days from submission of an application to approval, and it is during this period that due diligence checks are performed.
 There are neither travel or residence requirements, nor a language requirement, mandated interview, or knowledge-based test.
-To apply, you must be of good character, and successful applicants will gain visa-free or visa-on-arrival travel to 144 destinations.
+To apply, you must be of good character, and successful applicants will gain global mobility and travel to 144 destinations.

 The St Kitts and Nevis citizenship by investment programme is the world’s longest-running CBI programme and one of the most trusted, being the first of its kind.
 Single applicants can make a minimum contribution of US$150,000 to the Sustainable Growth Fund (SGF).
-Under a Limited Time Offer running until December 2021, families of up to four (excluding siblings) can also obtain citizenship for US$150,000 via the SGF.
 The process to obtain citizenship of St Kitts and Nevis takes approximately 90 days from submission to approval in principle on the normal route.
 However, this can be fast-tracked to 60 days or less under the nation’s Accelerated Application Process for an additional fee.
 There are no obligatory travel or residency requirements for this programme and no interview or language requirements.
-Citizenship of St Kitts and Nevis allows visa-free or visa-on-arrival travel to 157 destinations.
+Citizenship of St Kitts and Nevis allows global mobility and travel to 157 destinations.

 The European countries that offer citizenship by investment programmes are Austria, Bulgaria and Montenegro.
 However, it is worth noting that the Montenegro CBI programme ends on the 31st of December 2021, and that, for those keeping score, the former Cyprus CBI option was recently cancelled.
 Malta also offers citizenship by investment, but its offering is unique in that investors must first physically reside in the country for at least 12 months and pass an eligibility assessment before applying for citizenship.
 You can find out more about Malta’s Granting of Citizenship for Exceptional Services Regulations here [our licence number is AKM-ACCA-21].

 Bulgaria’s CBI programme was established in 2009.
 It has many investment options, the most affordable of which is participation in a Bulgarian company that employs ten or more citizens.
 This is around a 257,000 euro investment.
 Applicants can apply for citizenship after approximately 12 months if choosing the fast-track option, but citizenship may take longer to acquire.
 Two formal trips are required, but no actual physical presence is needed during the residence period.
 You will not have to take a language or culture test, nor sit an interview.
 Bulgaria’s citizenship by investment process is a more complicated process for applicants to navigate.
-This CBI programme allows visa-free access or visa-on-arrival access to 173 destinations.
+This CBI programme allows global mobility and travel to 173 destinations.

 There are three CBI programmes in Oceania, which are Vanuatu, Samoa and Papua New Guinea.
 However, the Samoa and Papua New Guinea programmes are not widely known enough to attract many applicants.
 Thus, we will focus on Vanuatu.

 The Vanuatu Development Support programme launched in 2017 and has a minimum investment requirement of US$130,000, 25 percent of which is non-refundable.
 The process from application submission takes approximately two to three months, and during this period, applicants must undergo due diligence checks.
 One trip is required to take the Oath of Allegiance, but this requirement is currently suspended due to COVID-19.
-There is no formal language test or interview to be attended, and holding citizenship allows you visa-free or visa-on-arrival to 133 destinations.
+There is no formal language test or interview to be attended, and holding citizenship allows you global mobility and travel to 133 destinations.